51Degrees/specifications/pipeline-specification/features/web-integration.md

 ### JavaScript snippets

-Aspect Engines can return Properties with a type of [Javascript](properties.md#the-javascript-type).
+Elements can return Properties with a type of [Javascript](properties.md#the-javascript-type).
 For these Properties, the Property value contains JavaScript code that is intended to be executed on the client device.